bekk/bekk-christmas/post/security/merry-christmas-1.md

 4. Don't expose more than you need to

-A user does normally not care about that you use version X of webserver Y. So, why not keep that information for yourself?
-There is no need to expose such information, e.g. in an error message or stack-trace ini tmsfdg
+A user does normally not care about that you use version X of webserver Y. Or that you have a table-column named Z in your database.
+So, why not keep that information for yourself?
+We see lot of examples where such information is exposed in error messages or stack-traces when something goes wrong.

 5. Know your platform